 • Web Push Notifications

-> These are the messages to trigger communication with the users through the desktop web or mobile web.
+These are the messages to trigger communication with the users through the desktop web or mobile web.
 Messages appear on the right side of the screen at the top or bottom.
-These notifications are provided anytime when users are active through the browser, no matter if they are on your website or not.
-Web push notifications are frequently used by marketers to boost website engagement and motivate visitors to keep returning to the website that ultimately increases the conversion rate.
+These notifications are provided anytime when users are active through the browser, whether on your website or not.
+Web push notifications are frequently used by marketers to boost website engagement and motivate visitors to return to the website, ultimately increasing the conversion rate.

-> • Desktop Push Notifications
+• Desktop Push Notifications

 Desktop push notifications pop up on the users’ desktop only.
 Mostly, these notifications are impelled by the user’s installed products on the desktop.
 It is quite complex to develop desktop notifications compared to the web push notification to drive user engagement.